ryrobes/rvbbit/README.md

 ## Caveats

-- Use Englebarts beautiful invention please
+- Use Engelbart's beautiful invention please 🐁
-- Various UI jank
+- Smattering of various UI jank; being worked on
 - Limited SQL DB support ATM
 	Tested with SQLite, Postgres, MySQL, SQL Server, Vertica, Clickhouse, DuckDB (with various quirks to each as I continute to smooth out the SQL engine)